 Outline

 Next, we generate synthetic data we will use for practicing cross-tabulation.
-With this dataset, we will explore various methods of creating cross-tabulations.
-We showcase the simplicity and utility of the base R function table().
-We then extend this by incorporating proportions and percentages using prop.table() for a more comprehensive view of data distribution.
+With this dataset, we will look at various methods of creating cross-tabulations.
+We have a look at the simplicity and utility of the base R function table()

-In the following section, we look at the base R function xtabs() function, highlighting its syntax and versatility for cross-tabulation.
+function, learning its syntax and versatility for cross-tabulation.
 We demonstrate its application with and without percentages, showcasing its capabilities.

 Next, we will work with dplyr and tidyr to demonstrate how to do cross-tabulations for subgroups, among other things.
-We also look at enhanced cross-tabulation through row and column totals, revealing data distribution trends.
+We also look at enhanced cross-tabulation through row and column totals, adding data distribution trends.

 Further, the sjPlot package is utilized to create cross-tabulations that include percentages and parametric tests.
 In the concluding example, we interpret cross-tabulation results to draw meaningful conclusions from the data.